 There remains significant financial uncertainty in the government funding of schools.
-Turbulence within the national funding structures for GAG (DSG and ESG) is creating large uncertainties.
-Post 16 formula changes and significant SEN funding changes all add significant uncertainty, complexity and risk into forward financial planning.
-Coupled with changes to the national curriculum syllabi at KS4 and KS5 this poses a significant challenge in modelling the future financial position of the school, and poses risks to our operational expenditure.
+Turbulence within the national funding structures for GAG (DSG and ESG) is creating large uncertainties and the implementation of the governments National Funding Formula with the additional weighting placed on deprivation factors is a significant risk to the school.
+Post 16 numbers and significant SEN funding changes all add significant uncertainty, complexity and risk into forward financial planning.
+Coupled with the legacy of the national curriculum syllabi at KS4 and KS5 this poses a significant challenge in modelling the future financial position of the school, and poses risks to our operational expenditure.
 In response to these risks and the level of uncertainty in the five year budget, the school continues to ensure its staffing and curriculum model is financially lean and provides excellent value for money and seeks to maintain best value from all of its procurement.